Table of Contents

 1. Choose The Correct Mode of Transport

-Stress levels and the prices of delivering goods purchased online in India and elsewhere may be reduced by carefully considering whether products would be best served by delivery by air, mail, sea, or land.
+Stress levels and the prices of delivering goods purchased online in India and elsewhere may be reduced by carefully considering whether products would be best served by delivery by air, mail, sea, land, or USPS priority mail.
 Additionally, you’ll need to choose delivery fleets/vehicles and assign drivers.
-Don’t forget to verify the maximum weight allowance for each freight category to fix shipping cost.
+Don’t forget to verify the maximum weight allowance for each freight category to fix the shipping cost.

 2. Bundle Orders Together